MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/career-coach.md

 6. Select **Save** > **Confirm**.

 > [!NOTE]
 > Editing or assigning a policy can take a few hours for changes to take effect.
-The Career Coach app won't be available in Microsoft Teams until the changes are complete.
+The Career Coach won't be available in Microsoft Teams until the changes are complete.

-## Configure the Career Coach app settings
+## Configure Career Coach settings

 ### Access the Career Coach app settings